nerds-R-bae/register-signal-privately/README.md

-**Comments on email in life threatening situations:
+# Comments on email in life threatening situations / for the technically minded:

 If you use a PGP email, use a very rare provider that strips the unencrypted header off the email.